hstreamdb/docs/en/start/quickstart-with-docker.md

 :::

 See [Install Docker Engine](https://docs.docker.com/engine/install/), and install it for your operating system.
-Please carefully check that you meet all prerequisites.
+Please carefully check that you have met all prerequisites.

 Confirm that the Docker daemon is running: